 The crucial result here is Eq (\ref{match1}): to transmit the maximum information (at low noise levels) we should use inputs in inverse proportion to their effective noise levels.
 In this sense the optimal input distribution matches the input/output relation and the associated noise levels.

-The idea of using input in inverse proportion to their noise level is a precise version of familiar ideas.
+The result that inputs should be used in inverse proportion to their noise level is a precise version of familiar ideas.
 When writing we avoid words that we don't know how to spell, and when speaking a foreign language we avoid constructions which we suspect we might get wrong.
 Different species of frogs call to one another in different frequency bands, and these match the bands where they hear best.
 In the low noise limit we can think of the matching condition as applying equally well to the input or the output,

 where $\tilde x (y)$ is the inverse of the function $\bar y(x)$.